Bexley, New Zealand

 Bexley is an eastern suburb of Christchurch, New Zealand.
 It is located on the right bank of the Avon River / Ōtākaro approximately one kilometre from the Avon Heathcote Estuary.
 It is enclosed within a bend in the Avon River / Ōtākaro and borders the suburb of Aranui.

 Geography

 Bexley is one of the eastern suburbs.
-Its eastern boundary is the Avon River.
+Its eastern boundary is the Avon River / Ōtākaro.
 Boundary roads are Pages Road in the north, Shuttle Drive in the west, and Cuthberts Road, Breezes Road and Bridge Street in the south.
 Bexley was substantially damaged in the February 2011 earthquake, with approximately 90% of homes in the area needing to be demolished, mostly due to the effects of liquefaction, and placed in a residential red zone.
 Much of the suburb is now recreational open space.
 Aranui is located to the north of Pages Road.

 Earthquake damage

 Liquefaction has caused this house to sink after the Christchurch earthquakes.

 In the earthquake of September 2010 over 100 houses in the suburb were rendered uninhabitable by silt and subsidence due to soil liquefaction.

 Flooding from soil liquefaction again caused serious flooding, and damaged roads and services in February 2011 from the 2011 Christchurch earthquake.

 In June 2011, the government announced that for a number of areas in Christchurch "There is significant and extensive area wide land damage; The success of engineering solutions may be uncertain in terms of design, its success and possible commencement, given the ongoing seismic activity; and, Any repair would be disruptive and protracted for landowners."
 As a result, the government offered to purchase the properties owned in this and similar areas for their pre-quake rateable value.
 Bexley and other affected areas have been classified as part of Christchurch's residential red zone.